 Scones topped with clotted cream and jam

-In Eurpoe, scones are typically kept plain and served with a rich and thick clotted cream and jam, like the scone pictured above.
+In Europe, scones are typically kept plain and served with a rich and thick clotted cream and jam.
+Scones can be made in a variety of shapes from rectangle, square, round, or triangle.

 How to Make Scones